Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Methodology

 \subsubsection{Uncertainty Metrics for Label Classification}

 We employ three common metrics to measure uncertainty in classification tasks~\cite{gal2016uncertainty}, including Variation Ratio (\vr)~\cite{freeman1965elementary}, Shannon Entropy (\se)~\cite{shannon1948mathematical}, and Mutual Information (\mi)~\cite{shannon1948mathematical}. \vr is a measure of dispersion.
 It is calculated by determining the proportion of cases that are not in the mode (the most frequent category) relative to the total number of cases.
-For the detected object in each cluster, we first extract a set of labels as the classes with the highest softmax scores:
+For the detected object in each cluster, we first extract a set of labels as the classes with the highest softmax scores: we then find the mode of the distribution as: where $\mathds{1}$ is the indicator function.
+The number of times $c^*$ was sampled is $\sum_k\mathds{1}[\mathbf{y}^k=c^*]$.
+Finally, \vr is calculated as: \vr ranges from 0 to $2/3$.
+It attains the maximum value of $2/3$ when all three classes are sampled equally and the minimum value of 0 when only a single class is sampled.